 But when it comes to motivation, a President’s Club program functions a bit differently than other sales incentive programs whose main goal is to improve incremental, year-over-year sales growth.
 That’s because a President’s Club program tends to function as more of a recognition program rather than an ordinary incentive program.
 It’s a status symbol achieved by people who are motivated by such things, and consequently any good President’s Club program should be built with this in mind.

 What this means, however, is that a President’s Club program isn’t for everybody.
-If you have a bunch of underperforming salespeople that you’re looking to motivate, this type of program might not be the best approach, because either it could end up alienating your best sales performers by lowering the bar for achievement, or conversely, the rules structure could leave many in your middle 60% feeling like there’s just no way they’ll ever reach the goals you’ve set for them, so why even try?
+For example, if you have a bunch of underperforming salespeople that you’re looking to motivate, this type of program might not be the best approach.
+That’s because it could either end up alienating your best sales performers by lowering the bar for achievement, or conversely, the rules structure could leave many in your middle 60% feeling like there’s just no way they’ll ever reach the goals you’ve set for them, so why even try?

 What a President’s Club can do, on the other hand, is motivate your high achievers by recognizing them as such.
 These are your MVPs and earning points so they can buy a new TV probably isn’t enough to really move the needle for them.
 That’s why an exciting incentive travel experience is most commonly used, and should be the main focus of this type of sales incentive program.